hdood/zondicons-vue/README.md

    [See icons preview](https://www.zondicons.com/icons.html)

 # Instalation
-       Run the following commande to install the package : foo@bar:~$ npm i zondicons-vue
+Run the following commande in the terminal to install the package :

+    $ npm i zondicons-vue

 ## How to use